Joe Morrissey: Virginia House of Delegates

 Morrissey first ran for the Virginia House of Delegates in 1981, during the summer before his third year of law school, hoping to gain one of three seats in the newly-drawn 51st district, based in Fairfax County.
 Positioning himself as an opponent of the Equal Rights Amendment and abortion, he entered the Republican Party primary after consulting with his former government professor, Larry Sabato.
 He placed fifth in a field of seven candidates, finishing behind incumbent delegates Robert E. Harris, Jim Dillard, and Larry Pratt, as well as former delegate Robert L. Thoburn.

-Morrissey first won election to the House representing a Richmond-area district in November 2007.
+Morrissey first won election to the House representing a Richmond-area district in November 2007 as a Democrat.
 He won re-election to that part time position several times, but resigned that position due to legal troubles discussed below.
 Though he won the seat back in a special election, he resigned permanently when lawmakers realized he was running for a Virginia Senate seat outside his district (and was forced to drop that campaign as well).

 Morrissey attracted national attention in January 2013, when during a debate on gun control he pulled an unloaded AK-47 from under his desk and brandished it on the floor of the House of Delegates, after a Republican-controlled subcommittee had killed a bill of his that would have tightened gun controls in the commonwealth on weapons such as AK-47s.
 He announced, "A lot of people don't know that in many locations in the commonwealth, you can take this gun, you can walk in the middle of Main Street loaded and not be in violation of the law."

 On March 24, 2015, Morrissey was disqualified from the House of Delegates after filing to run for a state Senate seat outside of his district.
 He dropped out of that senate race in September 2015, allowing incumbent Rosalyn Dance (D) to win reelection without active opposition.